Singularities of secant varieties from a Hodge theoretic perspective: Introduction

 \section{Introduction}

 Secant varieties have been vastly studied in the literature.
 In particular, there has been a great deal of interest in understanding their defining equations and syzygies as well as their singularities (\cite{ENP, Rai, SV1, SV, Ver, V2, V1} and the references therein).
 The research on these varieties is also partly motivated by topics in algebraic statistics and algebraic complexity theory (\cite{SS, LW}).
 A few years ago, under some positivity conditions on the embedding line bundle, \cite{Ull16} had shown the normality of these varieties, thereby completing some results of Vermeire.
-More recently, the singularities of the secant varieties were shown to be Du Bois, which is an important class of singularities (see \cite{KS2} for a survey), in \cite{CS18}, and also a characterization for when these are rational was given.\\
+More recently, the singularities of the secant varieties were shown to be Du Bois, which is an important class of singularities (see \cite{KS2} for a survey), in \cite{CS18}, and also a characterization for when these are rational was given.

-Very recently, the notions of Du Bois and rational singularities have been extended substantially in a series of papers \cite{MPOW, jksy22, friedmanlaza22, SVV}.
-For this reason, it is natural to ask: {\it to which of these newly defined singularity classes do the secant varieties belong?} To set up the context, we start with a smooth projective variety $X$ of dimension $n$ and a very ample line bundle $L$ on $X$.
+Very recently, the notions of Du Bois and rational singularities have been extended substantially in a series of papers \cite{MPOW, friedmanlaza22, jksy22, KL, SVV}, and in particular, the notions of higher Du Bois and higher rational singularities have emerged.
+For this reason, it is natural to ask: {\it to which of these newly defined singularity classes do the secant varieties belong?} Although these generalized notions of $p$-Du Bois singularities are defined via some conditions imposed on the first $p$ associated graded pieces of the Du Bois complex and require $p$ to be in an admissible range (based on the codimension of the singular locus of the variety under consideration), our study of secant varieties in this article will often go beyond that, and we will show a similar behavior on the rest of the graded pieces.

+To set up the context, we start with a smooth projective variety $X$ of dimension $n$ and a very ample line bundle $L$ on $X$.
 We denote by $\Sigma=\Sigma(X,L)$ the secant variety of $X$ with respect to $L$.
-Under a mild assumption on the positivity of $L$, which requires $L$ to be $3$-very ample (see \definitionref{defva}), $\dim \Sigma=2n+1$ and the singular locus of $\Sigma$ is $X\subset \Sigma$ (see \propositionref{stronglog}). \\
+Under a mild assumption on the positivity of $L$, which requires $L$ to be $3$-very ample (see \definitionref{defva}), $\dim \Sigma=2n+1$ and the singular locus of $\Sigma$ is $X\subset \Sigma$ (see \propositionref{stronglog}).